East Texas A&M Lions: Volleyball

+Former sports

+Baseball

+Back in the 1920s East Texas A&M had a baseball team that competed in the Texas Intercollegiate Athletic Association, and won several titles.
+The baseball team played against the Chicago White Sox in 1921 for spring training but lost 12 to 3.

+By 1930, the university discontinued the baseball program due to financial issues.

 Tennis

-Texas A&M-Commerce no longer has a Tennis program for men or women due mainly to Title IX legislation that caused the University to make cuts to Men's sports to equally finance Women's sports.
+East Texas A&M no longer has a Tennis program for men or women due mainly to Title IX legislation that caused the university to make cuts to Men's sports to equally finance Women's sports.
 The tennis program was immensely successful, winning team national championships in 1972 and 1978 and numerous conference championships.
 Despite there being no team, there is still a top-of-the-line tennis facility that is directly across the street from the Morris Recreation Center that students use for private matches and also hosts high school tournaments and intrascholastic matches as well.

 Facilities

 Ernest Hawkins Field at Memorial Stadium is home to Lion Football, and the Men's and Women's track teams.
-A&M-Commerce hosts its own invitational collegiate meet, in addition to hosting the conference championship meet on a regular basis.
-Texas A&M–Commerce Field House is home to Lady Lion Basketball, Lion Basketball, and Lady Lion Volleyball.
+ETAMU hosts its own invitational collegiate meet, in addition to hosting the conference championship meet on a regular basis.
+The Field House is home to Lady Lion Basketball, Lion Basketball, and Lady Lion Volleyball.
 Other athletic facilities are the Lady Lion Soccer Complex, one of the best in the Lone Star Conference, and the Cain Sports Complex, which is used for the campus intramural sports.
 The university recently got a softball team, home games will be held at the new John Cain Family Softball Field, the field is made entirely of turf and contains blue turf in the infield rather than traditional dirt, also a large lion head logo is located at center field similar to the logo seen at Memorial Stadium and the University Field House.
 The Cross Country program also hosts a dual collegiate and high school meet during the fall at Centennial Park in Commerce, the Dr. Margo Harbison Invitational.

-The Texas A&M-Commerce athletic department also hosts the University Interscholastic League's Conference AAAA Region II Championships in Boys' and Girls' Basketball, Boys' and Girls' Track and Boys' and Girls' golf.
-These are High School Regional tournaments that decide who will compete in the State Championships in Austin, Texas.
+The ETAMU athletic department also hosts the University Interscholastic League's Conference AAAA Region II Championships in Boys' and Girls' Track.